lowry-sam/QRcode_generator/README.md

 - The name they want the QR code to be labeled
 - The color of the QR code

-The program will output an image of the QR code in the project folder.
+The program will output an image of the QR code in the `/generated_codes` folder.
 There are 3 example pictures.

-*Built with Python, by Sam Lowry 2026
+*Built with Python, by Sam Lowry 2026*